 We have now selected a list of government banks that offer you the best interest rates on domestic deposits in 2017.
 Invest in them for 3-5 years to lock money at higher interest rates.

 Union Bank by far offers you the best interest rate when it comes to government banks in India.
-This large public sector bank offers you an interest rate of 6.8 per cent on a 1-3 year deposit.
-While for FD tenure between 10 months -14 months, the interest rate is kept at 7%.
-FDs for all other time frames fetch a lower rate of return.
+This large public sector bank offers you an interest rate of 6.8 per cent on a 10-14 months deposit.
+The interest rate is kept at 6.5 per cent for various other tenures ranging from 2-5 years.
+With the banking system flush with money, it is extremely difficult to see interest rate rising any further.
+This is probably the best it would get in interest rates from government owned banks.

 Oriental Bank of Commerce

-This is one of the few government owned banks that offers an interest rate of 7 per cent for FD tenure of 1 to 2 year.
-For all other time frames, the bank offers an interest in the range of 6.5% to 6.75%.
+This is one of the few government owned banks that offers an interest rate of 6.5 per cent for FD tenure of 1 to 2 year.
+For all other time frames, the bank offers an interest in the range of 6.5%.
 So, if you are looking to place money, we suggest that you put money in the 2 year scheme, as interest rates will fall.
+At the moment interest rates on government bank deposits are almost the same with very little difference.